CIS Open House

 Visit the Massachusetts Inclusive Concurrent Enrollment Initiative (MAICEI) section of the Department of Higher Education website for more information of the MAICEI Initiative and our program here at SSU!

-Applications for the Community of Inclusive Scholars are due no later than June 1 for fall 2019 enrollment.
+The Community of Inclusive Scholars will begin accepting applications for the Fall semester on February 3, 2020 and will conclude on April 17, 2020.
 All referrals must come from school districts.
 For more information please contact a CIS staff member.